johnie/bryggeri/README.md

 ### Contributing

-Contributions are always welcome, from a typo in the README to an request to add another package in the list to a completely new feature itself.
+Contributions are always welcome, from a typo in the README to a request to add another package in the list to a completely new feature itself.

 Fork the code, make a new branch, and send in a pull request.